Rafael Devers Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 21st in the league.
+- The Tigers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.49).
+- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.46).

 © 2023 Data Skrive.
 All rights reserved.